micropython/micropython/CODECONVENTIONS.md

     docs/machine: Fix typo in reset() description.
     ports: Switch to use lib/foo instead of duplicated code.

-After the first line, add an empty line and in following lines describe a change in a detail, if needed.
+After the first line add an empty line and in the following lines describe the change in a detail, if needed, with lines fitting within 75 characters (with an exception for long items like URLs which cannot be broken).
 Any change beyond 5 lines would likely require such detailed description.

 To get good practical examples of good commits and their messages, browse the `git log` of the project.